-Second, faster AI growth raises long-run growth; yet, its effect on the R&D labor share is ambiguous.
-When refined knowledge is scarce, AI expands the set of knowledge humans can effectively process, strengthens spillovers, and boosts research productivity, yielding an R&D labor-saving effect.
-When refined knowledge is abundant, marginal spillover gains from AI weaken or reverse, so the R&D labor share increases in equilibrium.
+Finally, faster AI growth raises long-run growth, but its effect on the R&D labor share is ambiguous.
+When refined knowledge is scarce, faster AI growth expands the set of knowledge that humans can effectively process, strengthens spillovers, and raises research productivity, generating an R&D labor-saving effect.
+When refined knowledge is abundant, the marginal spillover gains from faster AI progress weaken or turn negative, so the R&D labor share increases.